apriljkissinger/cc_lung_image_classification/README.md

 each image is 256 x 256 greyscale

 weights.hdf5 : weights saved from the ModelCheckpoint callback in keras which holds the weights for the epoch with the lowest cross entropy

-ImageDataGenerator folder: Empyt foler made to hold the images after batching and augmenting.
-Not necessary if not saving images to a folder.